StefSchneider/Tuten-Gag/modules and toolboxes.md

 - **Dictionaries.load**: Adds all component from a dictionary file in a dictionary avl tree.
 - **Dictionaries.save**: Saves all components from a dictionary avl tree in a dilctionary file.
 - **Dictionaries.check_size**: Checks the size of a dictionary file.
-- **Dictionaries.check_status**: Calaculates the status of loading the dictionary file into the dictionary avl tree.
+- **Dictionaries.check_status**: Calculates the status of loading the dictionary file into the dictionary avl tree.

 [more...](https://github.com/stefschneider1970/Tuten-Gag/blob/master/classes%2C%20methods%20and%20functions.md#dictionaries "See more about this classes and methods")